dyninst/dyninst/.github/README.md

 The unit tests are stored in the [dyninst/unit-tests](https://github.com/dyninst/unit-tests) repository.

-**when**: on pull request to the master branch when source code changes.
+**when**: on pull request to the master branch when source code changes, or manually

+### Purge old workflow runs ([workflows/purge-workflows](workflows/purge-workflows.yaml)

+*Removes all workflow runs older than two weeks.*

+GitHub doesn't provide a retention policy for workflow runs, so we purge them once per month.
+This is not strictly necessary because open-source projects do not have file system usage limits.
+However, it's nice to have the workflow tab uncluttered.

+**when**: The 1st of every month, or manually

 ## Container maintenance